Gering mayor breaks tie as council still split on annexation

-Another quick meeting wasn’t without a little contest on Monday night as the Gering City Council voted 4-4 as the council considers to consider annexation of property within the city.
+Another quick meeting wasn’t without a little contest on Monday night as the Gering City Council voted 4-4 to consider annexation of property within the city.

 The split vote called for a tie-breaking vote from Mayor Tony Kaufman, in favor of passing the first reading of Ordinance 2108 regarding the annexation of roughly 45 tracts of land.